Notice of privacy practices (and privacy forms)

 To better serve you, we use “cookies” to customize your browsing experience.
 Cookies are simple text files stored by your browser and they provide a method of distinguishing among Visitors to our sites.
 We use “cookies” to store a randomly generated tag on your computer such that when you revisit our sites, we may recognize the Visitor by the Internet cookie and customize the Visitor’s experience accordingly.
 The cookies created on your computer by using our sites do not contain personally identifiable information.
 You can refuse a cookie, or delete the cookies file from your computer at any time by using any one of a number of widely available methods.
 However, you should be aware that if you disable the “cookies” feature of your browser, you may not be able to use the portals within our site.

 When a Visitor performs a search on our site, we may record information identifying the Visitor or linking the Visitor to the search performed.
-Independence Blue Cross may also record limited information for every search request and use that information only to solve technical problems with the service and to calculate overall usage statistics.
+Independence may also record limited information for every search request and use that information only to solve technical problems with the service and to calculate overall usage statistics.

 2. Use of personal data

-Independence Blue Cross may use the information it collects online for a number of different reasons, including editorial and feedback purposes, marketing and promotions, performing a statistical analysis of Visitor usage, product development, content improvement, or to customize the content and layout of our site.
+Independence may use the information it collects online for a number of different reasons, including editorial and feedback purposes, marketing and promotions, performing a statistical analysis of Visitor usage, product development, content improvement, or to customize the content and layout of our site.
 Aggregate data that does not identify individual users may be used for internal purposes or provided to third parties.

-Personally identifiable information, such as names, postal addresses, email addresses, phone numbers, race, ethnicity, language, gender identity, sexual orientation information, and other personal information which Visitors voluntarily provide to Independence Blue Cross may be added to our databases and used for future communications regarding site updates, new products and services, the confirmation of transactions through the portals, upcoming events and for other purposes in accordance with State and Federal law.
+Personally identifiable information, such as names, postal addresses, email addresses, phone numbers, race, ethnicity, language, gender identity, sexual orientation information, and other personal information which Visitors voluntarily provide to Independence may be added to our databases and used for future communications regarding site updates, new products and services, the confirmation of transactions through the portals, upcoming events and for other purposes in accordance with State and Federal law.